Photo credit: Darryl Dyck / The Canadian Press

-It is also safe to say that the President knows perfectly well, that the only way he was able to get so many supporters in such a short time as he did, was by his obscure use of populism during the campaign trail.
-He wasn’t a progressive with drastic 20th century plans for real change (Sanders) or a liberal claiming to have all of the same kinds of solutions (Clinton); he was a loud-mouthed donkey-hater — rolling his eyes, pointing his fingers at people and lying blatantly without any sign of shame or disregard — doing everything that we never thought could happen in politics.
+It’s also competent to say that the current American President knows perfectly well that the only way he was able to get so many supporters in such a short time, as he did, was by his obscure use of populism during the campaign trail leading up to the debates.
+Mr. Trump wasn’t a progressive with drastic 20th century plans for real change (Sanders) or a liberal claiming to have all of the same kinds of solutions (Clinton); he was a loud-mouthed donkey-hater — rolling his eyes, pointing his fingers at people and lying blatantly without any sign of shame or disregard — doing everything that we never thought could happen in politics.
 His unique — but shameful — ability to stand-out as a bully among all of the boring politicians was his golden ticket into the White House.

 What isn’t so safe to say though, is how this is all going to play out in the real world.
 I’ve got to admit that it’s satisfying to imagine a situation where little Donny lost his really cool job but what is not as enjoyable is coming to terms with the reality of a political rigamarole like dropping one Giant Douche for another Turd Sandwich.
 Since the Republican party is in control of both the House and the Senate, a majority of party members would have to turn on the President in order for him to get impeached.
 With partisan loyalty holding strong — that’s still very unlikely to happen anytime in the near future.

 His racist and shockingly immature behavior have led many of us to believe that this is just how society is evolving.
 Maybe the President has been showing us how we should be acting with people who disagree with us.
 Of course, it’s the complete opposite of what most people would tell you to do, but it seems to be working for him.
 If it wasn’t for his personality and how he reacts — especially to immigrants, people of color, the media and to women in general — nobody would have paid any attention to him.
-But since we paid attention; we followed his Twitter; we went along for the ride — we’re left in the situation we are in today.
-With a President who is the most unqualified person to be in power ever in history.
+But since we did pay attention; we followed his Twitter; we went along for the ride; we are left in the situation we are in today with a President who is the most unqualified person to be in power — ever — in all of recorded history.

 There have been ongoing protests against him but these protests seem to continue without any kind of recognition.
 A very wealthy businessman trying to be the poor people’s savior has only invoked anger through mass dissent and activism.
 How else are citizens supposed to tell their government that they disapprove of what is happening?
 How can the country even function with so many people feeling screwed over?
 How can any of them have empathy or passion — when all they have been given is a great big sham?

 The cost of extra security to the taxpayer ($120 billion) — like the secret service for his many residences — is not worth the wasted time in protesting.
 Budgets are cut thin with lavish spending by a public official and who is it that will have to pay?
 Not the billionaire in power or his family — that’s for sure.
 How about all the wasted tax dollars on the trips he takes every weekend to go golfing ($20 billion) — is this guy even working?
 Politicians should be traveling exclusively for work.
 Not for pleasure.
-When he got elected as President by the Electoral College — not by the people — he gave up his right to have “free time.”
-If watching TV and going golfing is his highest priority then he shouldn’t have wasted all of our time.
+When he got elected as President by the Electoral College — not by the people — he gave up his right to have “free time,” in my opinion.
+If watching TV and going golfing is his highest priority, then he shouldn’t have wasted all of our time, right?

-The President got elected on the pretense that he was different from all the rest.
+Mr. Trump got elected on the pretense that he was different from all the rest.
 That he had plans which were so unimaginably stupid that they possibly could work.
-Yet all he has done has been Tweeting a bunch of lies, firing a couple people and trying a couple wacks at ridiculous change with good-old-fashioned conservatism and xenophobia.
-He’s turning the whole world against the United States with his unacceptable behavior.
-Also, what he’s doing in office isn’t new or original either: it’s just mean and stupid.
-He’s wasting up to $140 billion in taxpayer money every year on his extra security and trips that he requires — why?
-Because he’s a celebrity?
-A billionaire?
-A politician?
-No. It’s because he’s used to being the boss everywhere that he goes but this time he isn’t the one that’s in control.
-That’s supposed to be our job.
+Yet all he has done has been Tweeting a bunch of lies, firing a couple people and trying a couple whacks at ridiculous change with good-old-fashioned conservatism and xenophobia.
+He’s turning the whole world against the U.S. with his unacceptable behavior.